Dogs certainly need plenty of stuff. From food and treats to crates and leashes, they’re needs often seem never-ending.

-Young puppies often experience a bit of loneliness when they’re separated from their mother and siblings.
+Young puppies often experience a bit of loneliness when they first leave home, as it’s the first time they’re separated from their mother and find themselves missing their siblings.
 But a nice, comfy blanket can help provide them with the warmth and body contact they’re missing.

 This will often help prevent your puppy from crying while she’s in her crate.

 Extend the Life of Your Dog’s Bed

 If you do lay out the money for a nice, premium dog bed, you’ll certainly want to ensure it lasts a long time.
 And while some of the best dog beds have really durable covers, others don’t.
 But you can make sure any dog bed will last longer by simply using a blanket as a cover.
 Additionally, this will help keep the bed cleaner and smelling fresher.

 Things to Look for When Buying a Dog Blanket

 There are a lot of dog blankets on the market, but there’s a huge difference between the good ones and the bad ones.

 But you can usually ensure that you end up with the former rather than the latter by looking for blankets that have the following features or characteristics.

 Your dog’s blanket will become dirty and smelly after a few days or weeks of use (depending on how you use it and how dirty your pup is).
 So, you’ll need to wash it regularly to keep it clean.
 But be careful, as many dog blankets are not suitable for machine washing – they must be washed by hand.

 Unless you enjoy breaking out the washboard and doing your Little House on the Prairie impersonation every few days, you’ll want to select a blanket that can be tossed in your washing machine.